McLaren MP4/11: Racing history

 The car's best result came in Monaco, with Coulthard finishing a close second to Olivier Panis' Ligier at the end of a chaotic race.
 However, Coulthard was outscored and generally outpaced by his teammate.

 The car was developed throughout the season, with improvements initiated to eradicate an initial handling imbalance in time for Coulthard to lead the first 19 laps in San Marino.
 On the MP4/10, a small additional wing was mounted on the engine cover, but this was removed in mid-1995.
 The wing was brought back for the MP4/11 in Monaco, and was also used at Hungary.
 A "B" version of the chassis was developed for Silverstone, and Häkkinen responded with four podium finishes from then until the end of the season.

-1996 was also notable for McLaren losing its long-term Marlboro sponsorship at the end of the season, but the team responded by recruiting rival German tobacco brand West, who had previously (1985–89) been the major sponsor of the small German Zakspeed team.

 The team eventually finished fourth in the Constructors' Championship, with 49 points.

+Sponsorship and livery

+This was the final year for Marlboro sponsorship after the team losing their long-term deal with the brand at the end of season, but the team responded by recruiting rival German tobacco brand West, who had previously been the major sponsor of the small German team Zakspeed.

+McLaren used the Marlboro logos, except at the French, British, German and European Grands Prix; where they were replaced with a barcode, chevron or "McLaren".

+McLaren MP4-98T

+In 1998, McLaren took one of the MP4/11s and modified it into a 2-seater.
+The project was designated as the McLaren MP4-98T and was used ahead of the 1998 British Grand Prix.